jdha/ARIANE_example/README.md

 export LD_LIBRARY_PATH="${HDF5_LIB}:${LD_LIBRARY_PATH}"
 ```

 Then you will need to uncompress the file to be able to run the configuration.
-This will automatically create a directory "ariane-2.2.8_04"
+This will automatically create a directory `ariane-2.2.8_04`:

 ```
 gunzip ariane-2.2.8_04.tar.gz
-tar -xf ariane-2.2.8_04.tar
+tar -xfz ariane-2.2.8_04.tar
 cd ariane-2.2.8_04
 ```